Quicklinks

 Welcome to the TAAHC Webinar series for 2024!

-On the last Wednesday of each month, join us for an engaging hour to learn about the research being conducted in our patch and by our northern colleagues.
-Some of the topics lined up for this year include innovative research in digital health technologies, reproductive health and informed decision making, models of care for chronic disease management, how to involve publics and patients in research from inception, and how research is translated to clinical practice.
+On the last Wednesday of each month, join us for an engaging hour to learn about the research being conducted in our patch and by our northern colleagues or learn new research skills.

 The TAAHC Webinar Series aims to create connections between clinician scientists (of all disciplines), academic health researchers and clinicians who are interested in research (but not sure where to start).

-You can view recordings of our previous webinars on the TAAHC Youtube channel.
+You can view recordings of our webinars and skills sessions on the TAAHC Youtube channel.

 Join us for our 2024 Webinars!